Guest blogger and vegetarian Sue Gordon writes for Bucks County Taste on eating vegetarian in Bucks County and nearby.

 Finally, I’d like to give a shout out to several other special Bucks County area restaurants that include veggie burgers on their menus.
 Although I have not personally sampled these burgers, I fully intend to remedy that situation as soon as possible.
 I’d love to know which of these veggie burgers you’ve enjoyed, and if there are other eateries I should try.

-- Bowman’s Tavern, Washington’s Crossing: Chick pea burger with whole grains
+- Bowman’s Tavern, New Hope: Chick pea burger with whole grains

-- Issac Newton’s, Newtown: Fancy Burger, garden burger with shitake mushrooms and brie.
+- Issac Newton’s, Newtown: Fancy Burger, garden burger with shiitake mushrooms and brie.

 - Triumph Brewery, New Hope: Quinoa burger